Skip to content ↓

 Our topics this term are TOYS and We are the UK.
 A flavour of some of what the children will be learning and experiencing during these topics is given below.

-During Literacy this term, we begin by exploring the story ‘Lost in the Toy Museum’.
+During Literacy this term, we begin with poetry where we will explore rhyming words, performance poetry and have a go at creating riddles to describe our favourite toys.
+We will then focus on the story ‘Lost in the Toy Museum’.
 We will make a prediction before we read the story, then use adjectives to describe the settings and characters as we get to know them.
 Then, we will demonstrate our understanding of the story by retelling the story through drama and writing.
-Our next focus will be on poetry where we will explore rhyming words, alliteration and have a go at creating riddles to describe our favourite toys.
 We will also focus on our spelling, punctuation and grammar – specifically how to edit our work, use conjunctions and different suffixes correctly.
 Our final book focus will be ‘Tatty Ratty’, a story about a toy who gets left on a bus and ends up on an amazing adventure.
 We will discover and describe the characters and settings, then use these as a basis for planning and writing our own version of the story.

 In Numeracy, we will begin the term by consolidating our understanding of place value within 20.
-We will develop our ability to confidently use a number line to 20 and will explore what estimating means.
+We will develop our ability partition teens numbers and confidently use a number line to 20.
 We will compare and order numbers and will use our acquired knowledge of place value within 20 to answer reasoning questions.
-We will develop our ability to complete addition calculations and solve addition problems by counting on and adding ones using number bonds.
+We will develop our ability to complete addition calculations and solve addition problems by counting on, adding ones using number bonds and begin to understand how doubles and near doubles can help us with adding.
 After, we will focus on subtraction where we will subtract ones using number bonds, use counting back to solve subtraction calculations and revisit what finding the difference means.
+Then, we will also learn to compare lengths and heights and measure length using objects and in centimetres.
 Later in the term, we will explore multiplication and enhance our abilities to count in 2s, 5s and 10s.

 In Science, we will continue our learning around the topic of ‘Everyday Materials’.
 We will explore and be able to describe the physical properties of a variety of everyday materials.
 Throughout the term, we will develop our ability to work scientifically when comparing and exploring how we can group together a variety of everyday materials on the basis of their simple physical properties.
 As part of our ongoing work with observing seasonal changes over time, we will carry out a winter walk around the school grounds taking note of, for example, the weather, what we are wearing and how the trees look.